ehough/finder/README.md

 [Symfony's Finder component](https://github.com/symfony/Finder) is a fantastic library, but it's only compatible with PHP 5.3+.
 While 99% of PHP servers run PHP 5.2 or higher, 13% of all servers are still running PHP 5.2 or lower ([source](http://w3techs.com/technologies/details/pl-php/5/all)).

-**Version 2.8.0 will likely be the last release of this library** since PHP 5.2 levels are finally falling below 10%.

 ### Differences from [Symfony's Finder component](https://github.com/symfony/Finder)